getgrav/grav-learn/pages/08.cookbook/01.general-recipes/docs.md

 {% endblock %}
 ```

 Time for css stuff.
-Add this to you _custom.scss
+Add this to your _custom.scss

 ```
 @keyframes slidy {